3mdeb/news-and-ideas/blog/content/post/2024-12-13-ram-data-decay-research.md

 ## Results

 Below are the results, divided by the platform, which is also a division between DDR generations.
-At this point we don't have enough data to draw a conclusion as to whether such drastically different results are caused by platform type, DIMM variant or memory generation.

 For all tests, air humidity was constant 33%.
 Temperatures were changing slightly, they are listed below next to the results.

 Results show number of changed bits, divided between transitions from 1 to 0 and from 0 to 1, as well as an average of the two.
+Horizontal axis is a bit number on the memory bus.

 ### Laptop - DDR5 SODIMM